dotnet/EntityFramework.Docs/entity-framework/core/get-started/index.md

 # Getting Started with EF Core

-In this tutorial, you create a .NET Core console app that performs data access against a <a href="https://www.sqlite.org/" data-linktype="external">SQLite</a> database using Entity Framework Core.
+In this tutorial, you create a .NET Core console app that performs data access against a [SQLite](https://www.sqlite.org/) database using Entity Framework Core.

 You can follow the tutorial by using Visual Studio on Windows, or by using the .NET Core CLI on Windows, macOS, or Linux.